-Macedonia to serve as gas hub distributor for Albania and Montenegro23.
-July 2012. / SEE Energy News
+Macedonia to serve as gas hub distributor for Albania and Montenegro, SEE Energy News

 Skopje and Moscow have signed a draft agreement giving Macedonia an arm of the proposed South Stream gas pipeline, which will transport Russian natural gas under the Black Sea in Bulgaria to Greece, Italy and Austria.